The 7 HVAC Terms That’ll Save You Thousands

 High rating = better efficiency.

 Although it’s common sense to do your research before making purchases, unknown abbreviations can make anyone’s head hurt.
+Just make sure that you take the time to understand what each of them means before you shop around for a new system or before you get an unnecessary HVAC repair done.

 But here’s the thing: these terms are here to help make life easier for you.